jSwanson99/ClickCannon/README.md

 # About

-A program for replaying OTel data and simulating user queries into ClickHouse.
+A program for replaying OTel data and simulating user queries for ClickHouse.

 # Usage